cksystemsteaching/selfie/README.md

 The final question in this chapter is why context-free grammars are called context-free.
 The answer is simple.
 Any non-terminal `N` in the RHS of an EBNF production `P` may be replaced by the RHS of the production `D` that defines the non-terminal, independently of the context in which `N` appears in `P`.
 This is because the LHS of a production must be a non-terminal, nothing else.
 We went through that exercise before when checking whether an EBNF is regular or not by trying to substitute all non-terminals occurring in any RHS with their definitions.
 As you can see here, this is not possible with the EBNF of EBNF because `expression` also occurs in the RHS of a production just like with arithmetic expressions which means that the EBNF of EBNF is context-free but not regular.
 Are there grammars that are not context-free?
 Yes, of course.
 Just surround the non-terminal in the LHS of a production with terminals.
 That would make your grammar *context-sensitive*.
 But we do not want to go there.

 The purpose of this chapter is to give you an idea of what it means to express your thoughts in formal languages rather than just English.
-Formalization is key to computer science and many other scientific fields.
+Formalization is key in computer science and many other scientific fields.
 It may appear very cumbersome to do that at first but you probably already see the power of formalization.

 We introduced the programming language C\* which allows you to develop code.
-The language is simple enough do understand its meaning completely down to every single detail.
+The language is simple enough to understand its meaning completely down to every single detail.
 Then we introduced the machine language RISC-U which gives you an idea of how a computer actually works and executes code.
 We also showed you how C\* translates to RISC-U. This is important for understanding the true meaning of C\*.
 Finally, we introduced EBNF, a formal grammar for specifying the syntax of programming languages and other formal languages including itself.
 While EBNF is not executable on a computer, unlike C\* and RISC-U code, it can be implemented in C\* based on finite state machines and pushdown automata.
 The tool chapter shows how this works.
 Seeing a formal language like EBNF is nevertheless important for understanding that computer science is not just about programming but also about modeling complex structure such as the syntax of programming languages.
 There are lots of other formal languages in computer science intended for modeling rather than programming.
 EBNF is just one example.

 With C\*, RISC-U, and EBNF introduced here by example, we are ready to take on the rest of the book in which we take a bottom-up approach from bits and bytes all the way to computing in the cloud.
 In particular, we fill you in on all the important details missing in this chapter that are necessary to see the big picture eventually.
 Here are also our recommendations for textbooks that provide the technical background of this chapter.